Bruno Silva (footballer, born 1980): International career

 On 4 February 2003, Silva made his debut for the Uruguay national team as part of the starting eleven in the Carlsberg Cup in the game against Iran under national coach Gustavo Ferrín.
 He was also called up for the national side under coach Juan Ramón Carrasco, the successor to Ferrín.
 After his fourth international on 15 August 2003, in which he led the Celeste as team captain to a 5–2 victory in the final of the LG Peace Cup against the Iraqi national team, Silva was not called up for a longer period.
 After a game against Turkey on 25 May 2008, he became a regular member of the national team again.
 He received his last call-up on 9 September 2009 in a 3–1 home win in the 2010 FIFA World Cup qualification against Colombia.
 He gained a total of 17 international caps in which he did not manage to score.

+Coaching career

+After retiring, Silva worked as an assistant of former Internacional teammate Pablo Guiñazú at Atlético Tucumán and Sol de América.
+On 15 December 2023, he was named manager of Cerro Largo for the upcoming season.
+He resigned from the club on 3 July 2024.